 Spare tubes should be at the top of your list when packing your saddlebag.
 You need to ensure that you bring the correct one, or else it wouldn't do you any good.
 It's also best to bring at least two spare tubes to play safe.
 Having one can get you home safely, but bringing two ensures that you can keep riding without worrying about a flat tire.

 If you have different bikes at home, then remember to change the spare tubes over so that you can be sure that you have the right one.
 You can either wrap the tube in a zip lock bag or rub it with baby powder to prevent friction when rubbed with other items inside your bag.

-You should never go out on a ride without your handy multi-tool.
-It's like a Swiss Army knife that has most of the things that you need to repair your bike.
+You should never go out on a ride without your handy multitool.
+It's like a Swiss Army knife with most of the things you need to repair your bike.
 It usually comes in many sizes and differs in the number of gears included with it.
 Most multi-tools come with the Allen keys that are up to 6mm, Phillips screwdriver, and a flat.

 If you're planning to go on a short ride, then you need to get something light to get you home.
 Make sure that your multi-tool can handle all kinds of bolt sizes and shapes that will fit the frames of your bike.

 It's not often that you need to break a chain when you take your bike out.
 But when you do, not having a chain breaker can spell utter disaster for you.
-Having one lets you remove broken pins if ever your bicycle chain gets damaged.
+When you carry one, it lets you remove broken pins if ever your bicycle chain gets damaged.